How To Easily Implement Computational Thinking Into Your Classroom

 Let’s have a look at an example of what teachers may already be doing which shows each part of Computational Thinking broken down.
 Keep in mind this is aimed at Progress Outcome 1 for year levels 1 & 2.

-- Say ‘good morning to others.
+- Say ‘good morning’ to your teacher and friends.

 - Hanging bag up.